populationgenomics/production-pipelines/README.md

 billing_project = 'seqr'
 ```

 If you are not using analysis-runner, you have to set those explicitly.

-Check `config-template.toml` for a list of possible config parameters.
+Check `configs/defaults` for possible configuration parameters.
 It also provides defaults for some required parameters which might work for CPG only, e.g.

 ```toml
 [workflow]